-It was always in the plan, I know I can’t do it alone, both our lives are important, and it’s important to maintain our independence and identity.
+It was always in the plan, I know I can’t do it alone, both our lives are important.
+It’s important to maintain our independence and identity.
 Thinking further ahead if anything ever happened to me it could have led to a sudden unplanned change for my sister.
 We don’t have other family so it was important to look at the bigger picture, working to creating the right environment where it felt like home.

-I know she is happy in her environment and feels safe, she’s entitled to that good life and connect with the other residents, and create memories herself.
-Now I look forward to visiting my sister and spend quality times together, we both look forward to that.
+I know she is happy in her environment and feels safe.
+She’s entitled to that good life and connect with the other residents, and create memories herself.
+Now I look forward to visiting my sister and spending quality times together, we both look forward to that.

 Her transition back into residential care was tough, what were the challenges you faced here?

-She stayed longer with me than we planned to make sure the transition was right, so much of her daily care had changed since the start of Covid, so it was important that the Care team were prepared and ready prior to her return.
+She stayed longer with me than we planned to make sure the transition was right.
+So much of her daily care had changed since the start of Covid-19, so it was important that the Care team were prepared and ready prior to her return.